World Ocean’s Day: Camelina Oil Aids In Sustainability

 Fish Oil and Omega-3

-For many, omega-3 supplementation is an important part of our personal nutrition program, as well as our animals.
+For many, omega-3 supplementation is an important part of our personal nutrition program.
+This also goes for our animals.
 According to the World Wildlife Organization, seven of the worlds top 10 fisheries target for low trophic level fish.
 Yet, out of that percentage, 90 percent of what they catch is made into fishmeal and fish oil.
-You can trace the omega-3 found in fish back to the algae consumed by smaller, food chain fishes.
+You can trace the omega-3 found in fish back to the algae consumed by smaller food chain fishes.

 Fish oil contains DHA which accumulates as a result of breakdown from alpha-Linolenic acid or ALA.
 However, this process begins by eating small fish who eat sea plants containing high levels of ALA.
-Fish oil is the densest source for Omega-3 you can find on earth and it comes in two forms: Docosahexaenoic Acid -or- DHA (created during digestion).
-While other sources such as plant oils come in a form called Alpha-Linoleinc Acid–ALA-.
+Fish oil is the densest source for Omega-3 you can find on earth.
+It comes in two forms: Docosahexaenoic Acid -or- DHA (created during digestion).
+And other sources such as plant oils come in a form called Alpha-Linolenic Acid–ALA-.

 Omega-3 Supplementation Alternatives